Kiord/SpaceBrowser/README.md

 - Optional free-space node for scanned volumes
 - Configurable small-file aggregation threshold
 - Live elapsed time and file/folder counts with scan cancellation
+- Incremental scan cache with filesystem change detection and persisted snapshots
 - Terminal report for skipped paths and filesystem or metadata errors
 - Exclusions for paths, hidden files, symlinks, and network filesystems